nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_architecture_memory.rst

 The Lower 32 KB of local RAM in the Radio Domain is tightly coupled with BBPROC.
 Any access to this memory has minimal latency if originated from BBPROC.
-Any access originated from the Radio Core or from peripherals with EasyDMA located in radio domain have a little greater latency while accessing BBPROC memory.
+Any access originated from the radio core or from peripherals with EasyDMA located in radio domain have a little greater latency while accessing BBPROC memory.
 Access from other domains is possible, but with significant latency.

 BBPROC memory is the only memory from which BBPROC can fetch its instructions.